 Weaker candidates simply re-told the narrative of the extract, or described/identified the camera shots, angles, movement, composition, sound and editing techniques used within the extract, often following the chronological order of the extract.
-Candidates who did this generally failed to explain how shot types created meaning, and so were weaker.
-Ideas were either repeated throughout, or analysis was reduced to simple points.
+Candidates who did this generally failed to explain how shot types created meaning, and so were unable to access the higher bands of the mark scheme.
+Points were repeated throughout, or analysis reduced to simple points.
 There was also inaccurate use of terminology (for example using the term 'jump cut' instead of 'cut').
-Some candidates managed to successfully apply theory in their responses (e.g., Barthes, Saussure, Todorov), which was very encouraging when employed appropriately.
+Some candidates managed to successfully apply theory in their responses (e.g., Mulvey, Butler, Hall, Barthes), which was very encouraging when employed appropriately.
 Weaker responses tended to take each micro element and address it separately, whereas more sophisticated responses usually employed a more synthesized and holistic approach to the analysis of individuals/groups, themes, or meanings.
-Some candidates would explain terminology, or theories, rather than applying them to an analysis of the extract.
+Some candidates would explain terminology or theories, rather than applying them to an analysis of the extract.